BrunoSanchez/BrunoSanchez.github.io/README.md

 * Additionally, I have skills in software developement using Python, R as well as SQL and Fortran.

+* I work everyday with software from the LSST Stack, and I am an expert in analyzing data from the Vera C. Rubin telescope, that uses the largest camera for astronomy in the world.

 * I posses the know-how on scientific data-analysis pipeline design using Object Oriented Programming, software design patterns, as well as diverse workflows for